 Guam courts will grant a divorce to citizens of countries other than the United States who otherwise satisfy requirements described below; however, non United Sates residents should consult the laws of their country to determine if a U.S. divorce will be recognized..

 There is no such thing on Guam as a “non-resident divorce”.
 However, under current Guam law, an uncontested divorce may be granted if both parties are in agreement to the terms of the divorce and at least one spouse visits Guam for a minimum of 7 days prior to filing the petition.
 The 7-day stay satisfies the residency requirement for an uncontested divorce.
-If either spouse does not agree to any terms of the divorce, the petitioner must file for a contested divorce and must meet a 90 day residency requirement as well as provide reasonable notification to the off-island spouse as discussed in General Guam Divorce Requirements .
+If either spouse does not agree to any terms, including child custody or property settlement, the petitioner must file for a contested divorce and must meet a 90 day residency requirement as well as provide reasonable notification to the off-island spouse.

 Property and Custody Settlement.
 If both parties are in agreement, a property settlement and child custodial agreement may be attached to the petition and become part of the divorce decree.
 If the parties have not come to agreement on division of property or custody of the children, but still desire an immediate divorce, a divorce may be granted leaving contested property, custody and child support issues for another court having jurisdiction over the children and or property.

 How long Will it Take?
 You may have heard stories of people getting a Guam divorce in 7 days without ever setting foot on the Island.
 Prior to 2006, Guam courts would grant an uncontested divorce without either party being present on Guam .
 However, in 2006, Guam law was changed to require that at least one party reside on Guam for at least 7 days.
 Also, the Guam court workload has increased significantly and processing times extended accordingly.
 The following table may be used to estimate how long it will for an off-island resident to obtain a divorce on Guam.